Word Meanings - INVOLUTION - Book Publishers vocabulary database

 Related words: (words related to INVOLUTION)

-- CONTORTION
+- SNARE

 An instrument, consisting usually of a wireloop or noose, for removing tumors, etc., by avulsion.
-Snare drum, the smaller common military drum, as distinguished from the bass drum; -- so called because it has stretched across its lower head a - INEXPLICABLE
+Snare drum, the smaller common military drum, as distinguished from the bass drum; -- so called because it has stretched across its lower head a - CONTORTION

 Not explicable; not explainable; incapable of being explained, interpreted, or accounted for; as, an inexplicable mystery.
 "An inexplicable scratching."
 Cowper.
 Their reason is disturbed; their views become vast and perplexed, to others - LABYRINTHAL